Marta Mirazón Lahr

-Dr. Marta Mirazón Lahr (born 1965) is a palaeoanthropologist and Director of the Duckworth Laboratory at the University of Cambridge.
+Marta Mirazón Lahr (born 1965) is a palaeoanthropologist and director of the Duckworth Laboratory at the University of Cambridge.

 Academic career

-Born in Buenos Aires, Argentina, Mirazon Lahr graduated in Biology from the University of São Paulo, Brazil.
-She later earned a Masters and PhD in Biological Anthropology from the University of Cambridge, following which she was elected to a Junior Research Fellowship at Clare College.
-She was then an Assistant Professor at the Department of Biology of University of São Paulo (1995–98), before returning to Cambridge in 1999 as a lecturer in Biological Anthropology and Fellow of Clare College.
+Born in Buenos Aires, Argentina, Mirazon Lahr graduated in biology from the University of São Paulo, Brazil.
+She later earned a master's and PhD in biological anthropology from the University of Cambridge, following which she was elected to a junior research fellowship at Clare College.
+She was then an assistant professor at the Department of Biology of University of São Paulo (1995–98), before returning to Cambridge in 1999 as a lecturer in biological anthropology and fellow of Clare College.
 Mirazon Lahr was promoted to University Reader in Human Evolutionary Biology in 2005.

-In 2001 Mirazon Lahr, with co-founder Robert Foley, established the Leverhulme Centre for Human Evolutionary Studies (LCHES) at the University of Cambridge, with funding from the Wellcome Trust and the Leverhulme Trust.
+In 2001 Mirazon Lahr, with co-founder and husband Robert Foley, established the Leverhulme Centre for Human Evolutionary Studies (LCHES) at the University of Cambridge, with funding from the Wellcome Trust and the Leverhulme Trust.
 The Centre was designed to provide a home for the Duckworth Collection, and up-to-date laboratories and facilities to support research in human evolution which integrated genetics, anthropology, and other fields.

-Mirazon Lahr was awarded the Phillip Leverhulme Prize in 2004.
+Mirazon Lahr was awarded the Philip Leverhulme Prize in 2004.